ssigurdsson/Netcode-Visualization-Tool/README.md

 ![Game Menu](figures/client_menu.png)

 The figure below provides a brief snapshot of the gameplay.
 Note that a "lag spike" duration of 1 second is enabled.
 This means that every 10 seconds, the connection to the server will drop for exactly 1 second, which is seen early on in the gameplay below.
-The scoreboard is displayed in the top-right corner, while the player's own score, game frame rate, and connection statistics are displayed in the top-left corner.
+The scoreboard is displayed in the top-right corner, while the player's own score, frame rate, and connection statistics are displayed in the top-left corner.

 ![Client View](figures/client_view.png)